Private Equity × AI Adoption

 I'm a fractional CTPO with over 20 years in product and engineering leadership across PE-backed businesses, scale-ups, and enterprise.
 I've held the line between investor expectations and engineering reality, and I know what both sides need to hear.

 Both projects pointed to the same pattern: in most organisations, capability is rarely the bottleneck.
 Structure, process, and accumulated organisational friction usually are.
-I know how to reduce that friction, and how to build the investor narrative around what becomes possible when you do.
+I know how to assess where a company actually sits, build a realistic roadmap, reduce the friction, and construct the investor narrative around what becomes possible when you do.

 I work at both levels.
-Strategically, I help frame the transformation and build the investor narrative.
+Strategically, I run discovery and roadmapping - assessing AI maturity, identifying what's realistic and what's premature, and framing the business case.
 Practically, I sit with the engineers, write code alongside them, and show rather than tell.
 The two reinforce each other in ways that purely advisory work rarely achieves.

 Previously: product and engineering leadership at LearnPro Group, Filtered, and a range of PE-backed and VC-backed software businesses across the UK and Europe.